 Implement communications survey/assessment throughout Hillsborough County by April 30, 2025.

-Conduct a minimum of 10 focus groups throughout Hillsborough County to gain information on how residents prefer to receive communication and information by April 30, 2025.
+Conduct a minimum of 10 focus groups throughout Hillsborough County to gain information on how residents prefer to receive communication and information, including public health topics of importance to them by April 30, 2025.

 Analyze data collected from communication survey/assessments and focus groups to determine most effective methods of communication to Hillsborough County residents and stakeholders by October 31, 2025.